5 church website examples optimized for search engines (SEO)

 - Meta Description: How do we know God really exists?
 Why do bad things happen?
 If you are struggling with doubts, we provide a loving community where you can explore your faith and questions are welcome.

 Content management systems make SEO easy

 Every web design program has a different way to optimize for search.
 You may need to contact the program’s IT support to learn the most efficient methods.
 If you have a site that is static html, then check out these links to learn how to add page titles and meta descriptions.

 WordPress makes SEO easy

 Google makes SEO easy

-Finding keywords that relate to your area has become easier.
-Use Google’s keyword planner.
+Finding search terms that relate to your area has become easier.
+Use Google’s Search Console.

 Optimize your site today and start reaching the people looking for a congregation like yours.